 Programs allowing generative design options use the power of cloud computation and machine learning to explore sets of new solutions.
 It tests and learns from all the iterations what is working and what is not.
 Generative design is available as part of some CAD software such as Autodesk’s Fusion 360 CAD software, PTC’s Creo and Siemen’s NX, for example.

 But concretely, what do you have to do to generate designs?
 Based on AI (Artificial Intelligence) algorithms, generative design software searches for the best design based on your constraints.
 You don’t need anything more than this information to get your project started.
-The first step of the process will be to enter the different inputs and information about the design you need to generate:
+The first step of the process will be to enter the different inputs and information about the design you need to generate.
+Your set of contraints will contain:

 Thanks to all these criteria, the program will be able to create several designs.
 After that, the engineer or designer will based on their own criteria and experience, choose the design.
 Getting all these different solutions allows comparing the different possibilities.
 Generative design software actually relies on artificial intelligence and machine learning to mimic nature’s evolutionary approach to design!